How to Tie Bra: Master the Art with These Easy Steps

 As an Amazon Associate, I earn from qualifying purchases

-To tie a bra, take the right strap in your right hand and the left in your left hand.
-Cross the straps at the back and bring them forward, then tie a knot.
+Hold the right strap with your right hand and the left strap with your left hand to pull together a comfortable fit.
+Criss-cross straps at the back, bring to the front, and tie a knot.

 Importance Of Proper Bra Fit